Part Type: Remanufactured Engine Assembly (Factory Spec)

 - All finishing gaskets are included (MAY VARY PER APPLICATION).

-The Hyundai 2.0L (Theta) is a 4-cylinder inline piston engine, designed specifically for cars from the Hyundai Motor Company.
+The Nissan 3.5L (VQ35DE) is a V6 engine designed specifically for vehicles from the Nissan Motor Corporation.

 The base engine consists of:

-- Al all-aluminum engine block and cylinder head
+- An all-aluminum engine block and cylinder head

 The engine specifications include: